ritikmishra/anacreonlib/README.md

 # anacreonlib

-This library provides a Python interface to the API of an online game called [Anacreon](https://anacreon.kronosaur.com), which is made by Kronosaur Productions, LLC.
+This library provides a Python interface to the API of [Anacreon 3](https://anacreon.kronosaur.com), which is an online [4X](https://en.wikipedia.org/wiki/4X) game produced by [Kronosaur Productions, LLC.](http://kronosaur.com/)

 ## Usage